-Last, a custom made dental crown is placed.
+Last, a custom-made dental crown is placed.
 It will blend in naturally with the rest of your smile and no one will even know it is a fake tooth.
-An implant supported dental crown is used to replace any number of single missing teeth in your mouth.
+An implant-supported dental crown is used to replace any number of single missing teeth in your mouth.

 Multiple Missing Teeth Solutions

 The traditional methods of replacing multiple missing teeth is with a partial denture or a dental bridge.
-Like stated above, the bridge method would require degrading healthy teeth to accommodate it.
+As stated above, the bridge method would require degrading healthy teeth to accommodate it.
 Partial dentures are used to fill in the blank spaces in your smile.

 They are removable, require a lot of extra care, and may slip around in your mouth.
 Both of these options do not replace the tooth root like a dental implant does.
 An implant surgically placed in the jaw will help stimulate the jaw bone to keep it from deteriorating.

-If you have several missing teeth in a row, we will recommend an implant supported dental bridge.
+If you have several missing teeth in a row, we will recommend an implant-supported dental bridge.
 This will only replace the missing teeth and does not require the use of health adjacent teeth.
 At least two implants will be placed in your jaw to support it.

 Full Arch Replacement